St Richard’s Catholic College is a community where all are welcomed in the spirit of Christian love and respect.

-Assemblies are held every day and these are occasions when the college comes together as a community in prayer and worship.
-Assemblies are led by the Principal, the Vice Principals and Assistant Principals, Pastoral Leaders and the Lay Chaplain.
+Each year group receives an assembly, these are occasions when the college comes together as a community in prayer and worship.
+Assemblies are led by the Principal, the Vice Principal, Assistant Principals, Pastoral Leaders and the Lay Chaplain.
 Within the life of a Catholic college, the prayer life is an essential element of faith development.
-A prayer is said at the beginning of registration each day.
-At the start of each week, every member of staff is emailed prayers for the week that reflect the Gospel readings.
-Grace should be said before the start of lunch.
-Prayer may be led by the teacher or pupils.
-A prayer or reading is also to be said at the end of the day as a reflection of the day’s work.

-Each form has a designated Liturgy Rep who attends meetings, passes on notices and helps with liturgical roles around the school.
-Liturgy Reps are also involved in Fairtrade events and Eco Team events.
+Each form has a designated Liturgy Rep who attends meetings, passes on notices and helps with liturgical jobs around the school.
+Liturgy Reps are also involved in Fairtrade events and Charity events.
 The Liturgy Reps are responsible for the setting up of Masses or services, planning and linking with the Lay Chaplain about their Form and year services and promoting the Spiritual life of the school.